Archie Brown (footballer): International career

 On 7 June 2024, Brown made his debut for the England U20s in a 2–1 win over Sweden at Stadion ŠRC Sesvete.
 Four days later, he scored his first international goal in a 2–2 draw with the Republic of Ireland U21s.

 Style of play

 Brown has been deployed in several positions throughout his career, including full-back, wing-back, winger, and occasionally as a left forward.
 He is noted for his composure in defence and his ability to contribute in attacking phases.

 Personal life

-Born in Birmingham and raised in England, Brown is of Jamaican descent and can also represent the country at international level.
+Born and raised in Birmingham, England, Brown is of Jamaican descent and can also represent the country at international level.

 His father is an Arsenal fan, he said he looked up to Ashley Cole as his idol when he was playing in the youth ranks, and he had the chance to train with his idol in 2019 while playing for Derby County youth academy.